johngoddard/Speechify/docs/redux-structure.md

 ## Current Playlist Cycles

-The following actions are used for fetching and updating a user's current playlists (displayed in the sidebar)
+The following actions are used for fetching and updating a user's current playlists (displayed in the sidebar), fetching the all playlists for browsing, fetching a single playlist for playlist details, and following/unfollowing another user's playlists.

 These actions could update the following components:
 - PlaylistsIndex